tuanadurmus/DSA210-Project/README.md

 ### Spotify Music Genre Distribution Visualization
 We go through each step as we did for TikTok data, [Here's](spotify_data_visualization.ipynb) the plotted graphs to gain a more precise insight about the distribution of the data.

+## Data Analysis
+At the beginning of the project, "The content I'm exposed to on TikTok has a relation with the music I listen to on Spotify" was my first hypothesis.
+We now, either reject or fail to reject the null hypothesis of "There are no such relation between the TikTok content and Spotify listening habits".
+Let's first look at [some graphs](sentiment_comparison.ipynb) in which we compare the findings from both datasets.